 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 10 Badass Ancient Weapons From Around The World

 Every weapon is made with a specific purpose in mind.
 Weapons are constantly evolving to meet the needs of the warriors who wield them.
-Sometimes though, these needs produce weapons that, while no less efficient at executing their purpose, are ultimately quite unique.
+Sometimes though, these needs produce weapons that are ultimately quite unique while no less efficient at executing their purpose.

 Ninjas also used kakute.
 They were favored by female ninjas, called kunoichi, for whom it was natural to wear rings.
 Worn inward and tipped with poison, they could use their kakute for quick, fatal attacks.
 For the female ninja, they proved to be one of her deadliest and most efficient weapons.

 Many interesting weapons came out of ancient India, but among the most dangerous was the haladie, a weapon of India’s ancient warrior class, the Rajput.
 The samurai of India, the Rajput, lived a lifestyle dedicated to fighting and honor, using weapons like the doubled-bladed haladie knife to cut down their enemies.

 Haladie had two double-edged blades connected to the ends of a single handle.
 It was believed to be a thrusting weapon, although the slightly curved blade could just as easily be used for slashes and parries.
 Some types of haladie had a metal band similar to knuckledusters covering one side of the handle, where yet another spike or blade could be attached.
 Almost like something out of a fantasy novel, those types of haladie were perhaps the world’s first triple-bladed daggers.
 An army of ancient Indian warriors would have proven quite intimidating, equipped with both the haladie and their famed double-edged scimitar, the khanda.